 Sea Colors operates in a sustainable method beneficial to the animals, their habitat and the people involved.
 Many different elements are therefore included in our expeditions: general marine wildlife observation and scientific study; passive acoustics; data collection; passive in-water encounters procedure; photo identification and cataloging on cetaceans and turtles; marine biology; research; education and environmental awareness.
 All research methods carried on are non-invasive.

 For everyone to get the most out of the journey, we start off with an explicative and informative lecture, were you get introduced to the team, our working procedures, rules and guidelines, our research work, the cetaceans, safety and past whale hunting in the islands.
 We get to know your expectations and we talk about the present conditions and what we might expect to encounter.

 As the animals move about freely and unmarked in the sea, their current location has to be determined.
-That is why our lookout on land is vital helping the team to find the cetaceans.
-He spots the cetaceans and communicates their present location to the boat.
+That is why our lookouts on land are vital helping the team to find the cetaceans.
+They spot the cetaceans and communicate their present location to the vessel.

 In order to operate in a sustainable way it is extremely important to be aware of and respect rules as well as the activity and disposition of the animals encountered.
-Whales, dolphins, turtles, mantas, sharks, whale sharks, flying fish and other creatures can be found and you get to know interesting information about them and ongoing research.
+Whales, dolphins, turtles, mantas, sharks, whale sharks, Sunfish, flying fish and other creatures can be found and you get to know interesting information about them and ongoing research.

 Dolphins can be interactive and playful, seeking the company of the boat and enjoying swimming by.